metal-stack/docs/docs/src/overview/storage.md

 # Storage

 When working with bare-metal servers, providing cloud storage is a challenge.
-With physical machines there is no opportunity that a hypervisor can mount storage devices into the servers and thus, we have to implement other mechanisms that are capable of dynamically mounting redundant storage onto the machines.
+With physical machines there is no opportunity that a hypervisor can mount storage devices into the servers and thus, we have to implement other mechanisms that are capable of dynamically mounting storage onto the machines.

 In the meantime, we have started to integrate third-party solutions into our metal-stack landscape.
-They help us to provide well-integrated, scalable storage solutions to our end-users.
+They help us to provide redundant, well-integrated and scalable storage solutions to our end-users.

 ```@contents
 Pages = ["persistent_storage.md"]